Mu Alpha Theta: Disputes

 For fifteen minutes after the individual round and fifteen minutes after the team round students can file what are known as "Disputes".
 If a student is confident that they arrived at the correct answer and that the given answer is incorrect they can fill out a dispute form showing their work and explaining why their answer is the correct one.
 A resolution committee then reviews all disputes submitted and either denies them or accepts them based on the correctness of the student's reasoning.
-In this case the official answer is changed and each student/team's score is recalculated using the new answer.
-Most competitions have an errata sheet and verification forms to provide a central location of accepted and denied disputes.
+In this case, the official answer is changed and each student/team's score is recalculated using the new answer.
+Most competitions have an errata sheet and verification forms to provide a central location for accepted and denied disputes.

 Disputes can change the accepted answer, accept two answers if they are both valid according to competition rules, or more rarely throw out a flawed question.
 There is an extremely rare status given to a dispute that is called a "unique interpretation".
 This occurs when a student interprets a problem in a drastically different, yet completely legitimate, way than the problem intended and thus changes the problem entirely.
 In this case only that student is given credit for their answer and the original answer remains the same for the rest of the competitors.

 Sweepstakes

 "Sweepstakes" awards are given to the top (normally ten) schools whose students average the best performance in each test or division.
-Sweepstakes points are awarded on a transformed t-score based system, which awards points not only for relative place, but for relative scores.
+Sweepstakes points are awarded on a transformed t-score based system, which awards points not only for relative place but for relative scores.
 Students or teams who win by a large margin, relative to the standard deviation of the rest of the group, contribute higher t-scores to their teams.
 T-scores from each test and team round are weighted and added to comprise the total sweepstakes score of a school.

 Note that the T-scores used in scoring are a transformation of the statistical T-score:

 Some tests, such as trivia competitions, may be excluded from sweepstakes calculations.
 They include the Gemini, Mental Math, and Speed Math competitions available at some States' and the National competitions.